 The following Commercial practice note Produced in partnership with Athena Markides provides comprehensive and up to date legal information covering:

-the principles relating to incorporation of standard terms, and
+the principles relating to incorporation of standard terms and the use of bespoke agreements, and

-There are key statutes to bear in mind when drafting, negotiating or litigating in relation to a contract for the supply of services; they include:
+There are key statutes to bear in mind when drafting, negotiating or litigating in relation to a contract for the supply of goods; they include:

 the Supply of Goods and Services Act 1982 (SGSA 1982)